-We Saved You a Seat at the Bible Cafe™ Encouraging a friend can be a powerful way to uplift and support them.
+Welcome back to womens online Bible as we continue We Saved You a Seat by Lisa-Jo Baker.
+As we discussed in our online Bible study, encouraging a friend can be a powerful way to uplift and support her.

 Here are some suggestions on how you can encourage a friend:

 1. Be a good listener: Take the time to listen attentively to your friend without judgment.
 Show empathy and validate their feelings.
 Sometimes, simply lending an ear can be incredibly encouraging.

 2. Offer genuine compliments: Point out your friend’s strengths, accomplishments, or positive qualities.
 Let them know what you appreciate about them.
 Genuine compliments can boost their self-esteem and make them feel valued.

 3. Provide emotional support: Be there for your friend during challenging times.
 Offer a shoulder to lean on and let them know they’re not alone.
 Offer words of comfort, understanding, and reassurance.
 Pray with them.

 4. Offer words of affirmation: Speak positive and uplifting words to your friend.
 Encourage them by expressing belief in their abilities, reminding them of their past successes, and expressing confidence in their future endeavors.
 Let your words speak LIFE.

 5. Be a source of motivation: Encourage your friend to pursue their goals and dreams.
 Offer words of motivation and remind them of their potential.
 Help them stay focused and provide support in their journey.